AdrianRossouw/daemon-co-za/_posts/articles/2014-03-26-angular-reminded-me-of-drupal.md

 I've also realized that I still have a Drupal community sized hole in my heart.
 Those were some of the happiest times of my life and I will always cherish them.
-I'd like to think I left behind an Adrian sized hole too. _Pictures below are from the first DrupalCon I missed, and therefor was carried around in effigy by my friends._
+I'd like to think I left behind an Adrian sized hole in theirs too.

+_Pictures below are from the first DrupalCon I missed, and therefor was carried around in effigy by my friends._

 But I also know that leaving was the right thing for me to do, and I am in a much better place than I would have been otherwise.